working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 ```

 In these two code blocks, we are handling all the interactions for the primary resource of kind IP and the secondary
-resource of type Pod.
+resource of type pod.
 Depending on what has happened last we have different scenarios.

 Cases for the IP resource to consider:
 - IP is new